OpenConceptLab/ocl-docs/docs/source/oclapi/technical/csvimport.md

 print('Bulk Import Task ID: %s' % bulk_import_task_id)
 print('Bulk Import Status URL: %s' % bulk_import_status_url)
 ```

-### Use case 1: Simple use case of adding concepts/mappings to existing source

-Organize the CSV to make sure the order of metadata is `Concepts>Mappings`

-This [Simple Example CSV Import file](https://docs.google.com/spreadsheets/d/1Ih1LXEVyu3PDb262zVpQlyCPIrwu-H02Oay2eKwrIXE/edit?usp=sharing) is the general use case of loading new concepts and mappings for an existing Organization and source and Collections that are already loaded in OCL.

-### Use case 2: Advanced use case — loading a complete set of starter content

-Organize the CSV to make sure the order of metadata is `Organizations>Sources>Concepts>Mappings`

-This [Example CSV Import file](https://docs.google.com/spreadsheets/d/1pM3XlcFw5f3UJggPjIm43RkKpdsnBGhoOclTlWSI5Y8/edit?usp=sharing) has a complete set of starter content which can be used as a template to load an Organization, Sources, Collections, Concepts and Mappings.

 ### CSV Import Reference (Columns)
 #### Organization